IamjustaShinobi/DeeeeeCryptor/README.md

 <br/>

-> **CTF Toolkit** is a browser extension built for CTF players and security researchers.
+> **DeeeeeCryptor** is a browser extension built for CTF players and security researchers.
 > Paste any encoded string or hash, hit a button — get your answer **instantly**, entirely in your browser.
 > No accounts.
 No servers.
 No nonsense.